-Intensive Foster Care (IFC) is a specialized program for youth who cannot reside with their families at this time as the Department of Children and Families (DCF) has determined that they require out-of-home placement.
-These youth can be infants up to 22 years old and are determined to need more support from their foster family because they were born addicted or exposed to substances, have experienced abuse and/or neglect, have complex medical needs, or are demonstrating emotional or behavioral challenges.
+Intensive Foster Care (IFC) is a specialized program for youth who cannot reside with their families at this time as the Massachusetts Department of Children and Families (DCF) has determined that they require out-of-home placement.
+The age of these youth ranges from infants to 22 years old.
+They are determined to need more support from their foster family because they were born addicted or exposed to substances, have experienced abuse and/or neglect, have complex medical needs or are demonstrating emotional or behavioral challenges.

 CFCS is constantly recruiting new families to serve the youth in foster care.
 In order to qualify for eligibility, CFCS foster parents:

 Are age 25 or older